-Completed in 2007, Faribault Energy Park meets the region's growing need for energy.
+Completed in 2007, Faribault Energy Park meets the region’s growing need for energy.
 But when MMPA developed the concept of creating a plant as a community asset, the goal was to accomplish much more than that.
 It is integrated into the community by providing education, recreation and aesthetic beauty.
 Students and residents touring the facility are able to view the control room and the steam turbine from the observation room.
-Set among the facility’s 35 acres of wetlands will be educational displays demonstrating alternative energy sources including solar and wind energy.
-And visitors are able to use the park-like wetlands as recreation area, view the educational displays and even drop a fishing line into one of the ponds.
+Set among the facility’s 35 acres of wetlands are educational displays demonstrating alternative energy sources including solar and wind energy.
+Visitors are able to use the park-like wetlands as recreation area, view the educational displays and even drop a fishing line into one of the ponds.

 Come Visit Us!